 \subsection{Left-invariant subRiemannian structures}

 We use the same notation as in the introduction.
-Hence, $G$ is a connected Lie group, $X_1,\ldots,X_\ell $ are linearly independent left-invariant vector fields satisfying H\"ormander's condition and ${\rm d}_C(\cdot,\cdot)$ is the corresponding Carnot–Carath\'eodory distance, defined as follows.
+Hence, $G$ is a connected Lie group, $X_1,\ldots,X_\ell $ are linearly independent left-invariant vector fields satisfying H\"ormander's condition (that is, their iterated commutators span the Lie algebra as a real vector space) and ${\rm d}_C(\cdot,\cdot)$ is the corresponding Carnot–Carath\'eodory distance, defined as follows.

 A piecewise $C^1$ curve $\gamma:[0,T]\to G$ is said {\it horizontal} if $\gamma'(t)=\sum_{j=1}^\ell c_j(t)X_j$ for a.e.\ $t$, for some functions $c_j\in L^\infty([0,T])$, $j=1,\ldots,\ell$.
 We define the length of such a curve as